Girl survives heavy snowstorm by hugging a dog, Russian state TV reports - KTVZ

 By Darya Tarasova and Eleanor Pickston, CNN

-A 10-year-old girl survived a night in a heavy snowstorm in Siberia by hugging a dog, according to Russian state TV and local media reports.
+A 10-year-old girl survived a night in a heavy snowstorm in Russia by hugging a dog, according to Russian state TV and local media reports.

 Authorities and local residents searched overnight for the girl after it was determined she was missing.
 Search parties focused on houses with pets, because locals reported seeing the girl playing with a dog the evening before her disappearance.
 The girl’s parents also told police how much she loved to play with pets.